our work

 2025 Lead Legislative Agenda

-This proposed legislation seeks to create a state-funded housing voucher program modeled after the federal Foster Youth to Independence (FYI) program, specifically targeting youth in Extended Foster Care (EFC) who are experiencing homelessness.
-Due to federal restrictions, young adults currently cannot access both EFC and FYI vouchers simultaneously, a limitation known as 'double dipping.'
-By creating a state-funded alternative, Washington aims to ensure housing stability for young adults who are still state dependents, reducing homelessness among this vulnerable population.
+Young people in the Extended Foster Care program (EFC) – state dependent youth – are homeless.
+The state has a moral and constitutional obligation to ensure that all young people in its care and custody are, at minimum, housed.
+This legislation creates a state-funded housing voucher program modeled after the federal Foster Youth to Independence (FYI) program.
+It is designed specifically for youth in Extended Foster Care (EFC) who are experiencing homelessness.
+Currently, federal restrictions prevent young adults from accessing both EFC supports and FYI housing vouchers simultaneously.
+By establishing a state-funded alternative, Washington will fulfill its obligation to ensure housing stability for young people in state care.

 Champion: Senator Claire Wilson